 Regulation of the Real Estate Industry

-The Real Estate industry is not regulated in Costa Rica, nor is there any required professional certification process for Realtors.
-Two voluntary membership Real Estate ethics organizations exist, but neither organization has the authority to discipline, suspend, or disenfranchise Real Estate Agents for unprofessional or dishonest behaviour.
-There is no organized MLS System to assist with locating suitable properties for sale in an area in which the purchaser may be interested.
-Some Real Estate Agencies have cooperation agreements with other Agencies, to provide a limited country-wide property base for a would-be purchaser to consult.
+The Real Estate industry is not regulated in Costa Rica, as it is in most foreign jurisdictions such as the U.S. and Canada, nor is there any required professional certification process for Realtors.
+No legislated Professional Oversight Body exists to oversee Realtors.
+Two voluntary membership Real Estate ethics oversight organizations exist, but except for the power to expel a Member from the membership of the organization, neither of these organizations has the authority to discipline, suspend, or disenfranchise Real Estate Agents for unprofessional or dishonest behaviour from their respective Real Estate practice.
+Very little formal training is offered to the Members of these organizations.
+Although several informal entities exist offering a compilation of real estate listings, there is no organized and comprehensive MLS System to assist with locating suitable properties for sale in an area in which the purchaser may be interested, in the same manner as exists in the U.S. and Canada.
+Some Real Estate Agencies have cooperation agreements with other Agencies, to provide a limited country-wide property base for a prospective purchaser to consult.
+Accordingly, it is important to select a Real Estate Agent who has local knowledge of the properties available for sale in the area of the Country that the purchaser is interested in.
+This property search can be accomplished in-part by Real Estate web site searches on the internet.
+Prospective property purchasers are very much on their own in conducting the necessary due diligence to select a Real Estate Agent.

 Selecting a Realtor